-Neighbourhood 21 (220ha) comprises the central part of Capalaba.
-The neighbourhood is bounded by Moreton Bay Road in the north, Mount Cotton Road in the west, Degen Road in the south and Ney and Redland Bay Roads in the east.
+Neighbourhood 21 comprises the central part of Capalaba.
+The neighbourhood is approximately 220 ha in area and is bounded by Moreton Bay Road in the north, Mount Cotton Road in the west, Degen Road in the south and Ney and Redland Bay Roads in the east.